 Office Properties Income Trust: $2.4B Office REIT Chapter 11

 Office Properties Income Trust (OPI), a Maryland real estate investment trust owning 124 office properties comprising 17.2 million rentable square feet across 30 states, filed for chapter 11 bankruptcy on October 30, 2025 in the Northern District of Texas.
-The filing represents the first office REIT to file for Chapter 11 bankruptcy and serves as a stark illustration of the permanent damage remote work has inflicted on the commercial office sector.
-With approximately $2.42 billion in funded debt and over $1.1 billion maturing within 24 months, OPI faced a refinancing wall it could not scale in an environment where lenders have largely abandoned the office asset class.
+The filing represents the first office REIT to file for Chapter 11 bankruptcy.
+With approximately $2.42 billion in funded debt and over $1.1 billion maturing within 24 months, OPI faced refinancing pressure in an environment where lenders have been reluctant to extend office exposure.

 The restructuring proceeds under a pre-negotiated framework supported by approximately 80% of the company's September 2029 secured noteholders.
 This Restructuring Support Agreement targets roughly $1 billion in deleveraging through a combination of debt-for-equity conversion and secured debt takebacks.
-Unlike distressed retailers or manufacturers, OPI has no employees—it is externally managed by The RMR Group LLC, which has operated the REIT since 2009.
-This management structure, and the terms of RMR's continued involvement post-emergence, has become a significant element of the restructuring negotiations.
+OPI has no employees and is externally managed by The RMR Group LLC, which has operated the REIT since 2009.
+The First Day Declaration describes the management structure and the terms of RMR's continued involvement post-emergence that are part of the restructuring negotiations.

 | Case Number | 25-90530 |